 And if you are using Manual mode, then your camera will display an exposure meter, one that allows you to carefully balance your settings for the best possible results.

-Landscape photographers love to create a deep depth of field effect, which is why I recommend shooting at an aperture of at least f/8, and probably even narrower, such as f/11 or f/13 (going further than this causes blurring due to diffraction, so be careful).
+The best aperture setting depends on the situation.
+Landscape photographers love to create a deep depth-of-field effect, which is why I recommend shooting at an aperture of at least f/8 (and sometimes even narrower, such as f/11 or f/13).
 That way, you’ll be able to pull the viewer straight into the frame.

 I also recommend using a narrow aperture if you’re shooting architecture; that way, you can show the entire building in crisp detail.

 On the other hand, if you’re doing any sort of portrait, street, or wildlife photography where you want the main subject to stand out, it often pays to use a wide aperture.
 That way, you’ll be able to emphasize your main subject and ensure that it pops off the background.

 As with the aperture, your camera’s shutter speed affects the brightness of your photos.
 The longer your shutter speed, the brighter your photos will appear, all else being equal.

 However, remember how brightness doesn’t really matter so much when choosing aperture because your camera compensates for any aperture changes?
 The same is true of shutter speed.
 So don’t worry so much about brightness; instead, think about the other key effect of shutter speed: sharpness.